carlosalexismorales/School_District_Analysis/README.md

-Analysis: The testing data for the 461 9th graders at Thomas High School was turned into null or NaN data.
+The testing data for the 461 9th graders at Thomas High School was turned into null or NaN data.
 This subsequently recalculated the percentages of passing math, passing reading, and the overall passing.
 However, removing only 461 test scores did not have a huge impact of the vast data set.
 Reviewing these two district summaries, we can see that it was a marginal change at most with the differences being minimal.
 If we were to the round the data to the nearest whole number, they appear to be almost identical.
 We would have to scrutinize the data and look very closely to see any changes, but this wouldn't be very useful at all.

 ### How is the school summary affected?